retorquere/pimsync/docs/source/install.rst

 Man pages
 .........

 Please include man pages in distribution packages.
-Producing them only depends on the ``scdoc`` command.
-Running ``make build`` produces the manual pages alongside the main binary.
-They can be built independently by running ``make man``.
+They are included in this repository in mdoc(7) format.

 .. _new-releases: